Extended season. Top-notch coaching. Lower fees. More playing time.

 We run on parent power -- not money!
 All Waves families are expected to volunteer during the season -- most often as referees, field marshals, lining fields, etc. When your child participates in Region 177, so do you.
 Your volunteer spirit keeps our costs low.

-Waves families are also an integral part of the success of our region's annual tournament, the Region 177 Beach Classic, where they provide volunteer support in preparing fields, manning check in and ref tents, and supporting a safe and fun environment for teams who come to Long Beach from across southern California.
+Waves families are also an integral part of the success of our region's annual tournament, the Region 177 Beach Classic, where they provide volunteer support in preparing fields, manning check-in and referee tents, and supporting a safe and fun environment for teams who come to Long Beach from across southern California.

 Often the roster decision between two like players comes down to whose parent/guardian is willing to volunteer referee!
 Let the EXTRA coordinator or prospective coach know your interest in becoming a referee and they can help direct you to sign-up and training resources.